learn-co-curriculum/phase-1-context-lab/README.md

 via `this`.
 That's what we're doing with the function `introWithContext` as invoked with either `call` or `apply`.

-The `introWithContext` function has expects only a catchphrase.
+The `introWithContext` function expects only a catchphrase as an argument.
 Both `call` and `apply` take a `thisArg` argument as their first argument (see their documentation for further clarification): that argument becomes the `this` _inside_ the function.
 In the case of `call`, anything after the `thisArg`